 Noise induced hearing loss is one of the most common causes of hearing loss is the world.
 If you spend time in noisy environments either at work, or in your leisure time, you may develop a hearing loss.
 This doesn’t have to be very excessively loud noise such as in factories, engine rooms, or working with heavy machinery or powertools, noise induced hearing loss is a regular concern for other workers such as hairdressers , dental nurses, or bar staff .
 Some jobs and hobbies require you to hear well, so conserving your hearing is important, and our specialist audiologists can offer advice and information on reducing the risk of noise induced hearing loss.
 Always try to avoid prolonged exposure to loud noises by keeping any music or television at a reasonable level, and wearing ear protection in environments you know will be hard on your ears.

 Otosclerosis is a condition that affects the tiny bones in your ear.
 Normally found in young adults, you may also have symptoms such as struggling to hearing deep sounds, tinnitus in one or both ears, and dizziness.
 Many of these symptoms are very similar to most hearing loss conditions; what makes otosclerosis unusual is many people find it easier to hear things when there is some form of background noise.
-Otosclerosis can affect your long-term hearing if untreated, your audiologist will be able to offer advice and can refer you for diagnosis and treatment.
+Otosclerosis can affect your long-term hearing if untreated, and your audiologist will be able to offer advice and can refer you for diagnosis and treatment.

-Research is being undertaken which links diabetes and hearing loss.
+Research is being undertaken which suggests links with diabetes and hearing loss.
 We all know that diabetes can affect our eyesight, and the sensitivity in our fingers and toes, but we often forget the tiny nerve endings in the ear.
-Any hearing loss will develop slowly over time, so it’s important to have regular hearing health checks to maintain your hearing levels, and spot any changes quickly.
-As we look after your eyes and ears, why not book in for a hearing check at the same time as your regular diabetes eye examination?
+Any hearing loss will develop slowly over time, so it's important to have regular hearing health checks to maintain your hearing levels, and spot any changes quickly.
+As we look after your eyes and ears, why not book in for a hearing check at the same time as your regular diabetes eye checks?

 Tinnitus affects 10% of people in the UK.
 Tinnitus is the name for any sound we can hear that has no external source and can be quiet or loud , high or low sounds, and can range from ringing, hissing, buzzing, tingling, to snippets of musical sounds.
-Tinnitus doesn’t always affect hearing, but it is often indicative of hearing loss.
+Tinnitus doesn’t alway affect hearing, but it is often indicative of hearing loss.
 Your audiologist will be able to offer a thorough tinnitus assessment and give you the best advice and information.

 Whilst this is a quite a rare condition, it can be identified early by regular hearing health check ups.
 Cholesteatoma is a growth in the middle ear area, which, if untreated, can damage the fragile structure and workings of your ear.
 This will often come with an ear infection, causing pain and discharge from one of your ears.
 As with any changes to your hearing, or ear health, you must see your GP with any symptoms so they can recommend the best treatment to continue.
 In the case of cholesteatoma, the most common treatment is surgery.